Julian Cayo-Evans: Political activism

-Best known for his leadership of the Free Wales Army, Cayo-Evans appears to have become radicalised during the early 1960s, notably during the Tryweryn flooding.
-He was active in the paramilitary throughout the 1960s, and along with two other leading members of the organisation, Dennis Coslett and Gethin ap Iestyn (aka Gethin ap Gruffydd), was convicted of conspiracy to cause explosions and other public order offences following a 53-day trial in 1969.
-He was sentenced to fifteen months imprisonment, though some sources suggest thirteen months.
+Best known for his leadership of the Free Wales Army, Cayo-Evans became radicalised as a result of the flooding of Tryweryn by Liverpool Corporation.
+His politics were right wing and anti-communist in nature, owing largely to his experience fighting against the MNLA in Malaya.
+Another major influence on Cayo-Evans' political outlook stemmed from his time at Millfield School, where his Polish housemaster, Yanick Helczman, left a lasting impression on him.
+Having fought against both Germany and the Soviet Union during the Second World War, Helczman imparted to Cayo-Evans a deep-seated anti-communism during his teenage years.
+Cayo-Evans was active in the FWA throughout the 1960s, and along with two other leading members of the organisation, Dennis Coslett and Gethin ap Gruffydd, was convicted of conspiracy to cause explosions and other public order offences following a 53-day trial in 1969.
+The conclusion of the trial, in which Cayo-Evans was sentenced to fifteen months' imprisonment, coincided with the investiture ceremony of Charles III as Prince of Wales on 1 July 1969.

 Security services' files from the UK National Archives described Cayo-Evans having "a mental age of 12", and Coslett, his second-in-command, as "unbalanced", although both of these claims are fiercely disputed by those close to the men.
 A memo from the Director of Public Prosecutions had cautioned against "taking the organisation's activities too seriously".
 When asked by the BBC for comment on the matter in 2005, historian John Davies stated that the assertion regarding Cayo-Evans' mental age "was a bit unkind"; however, "He was certainly a fantasist."
 Regarding the FWA itself, "the government was obviously concerned enough to investigate it thoroughly", which he surmised was connected to the sensitivity surrounding the escalating conflict in Northern Ireland at the time.

-Post-Free Wales Army
+Personal life

-At the age of 57, Cayo-Evans died suddenly at his home in Silian as a result of heart failure on the 28th of March, 1995.
+After spending a year at Cirencester Agricultural College, he returned to Lampeter to breed palomino and appaloosa horses on his stud farm.
+He married Gillianne Mary Davies from Llangeitho in 1966, and the couple had two sons and one daughter before divorcing in 1975.
+At the age of 57, Cayo-Evans died suddenly at his home in Silian as a result of heart failure on 28 March 1995.
 Hundreds travelled to attend his funeral at the local cemetery, including a number of plain-clothed police officers who had been informed that a firearm was going to be used for a gun salute, as was the tradition for Irish republican funerals.
 Instead, an accordion was played at the grave to the notes of the "Cuckoo Waltz", said to be Cayo-Evans' favourite tune.